TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Connectivity.md

 > Nowadays, we cannot predict exactly how communication protocols will evolve, but we can breakdown wireless communication protocols in 6 standards:

+> Artik.Io This is the first in a series of tutorials we’re calling IoT 101...
+[Artik IoT 101 Connectivity](https://www.artik.io/blog/2015/iot-101-connectivity)

+> In this installment of our IoT 101 series we discuss how to select network protocols based on the way you want to interact with your IoT...
+[Artik.Io IoT 101 Networks](https://www.artik.io/blog/2015/iot-101-networks)

 1. Satellite
 2. WiFi
 3. Radio Frequency (RF)